Echo Theatre Co

 God of Carnage

-The Q and Echo Theatre rounded out 2022 with this darkly comedic gem from Yasmina Reza, translated by Christopher Hampton.
+The Q and Echo Theatre rounded out 2022 with this darkly comedic gem from Yasmina Reza, translated by Christopher Hampton – returning in 2025 for a tour of NSW, supported by Arts on Tour.

 What happens when two sets of parents meet up to deal with the unruly behaviour of their children?
 A calm and rational debate between grown-ups about the need to teach kids how to behave properly?
 Or a hysterical night of name-calling, tantrums, and tears before bedtime?